 - Gathering information/evidence on what is currently happening – look for patterns

-- Reflect upon what the information is telling you – become informed
+- Reflect on what the information is telling you – become informed

-- Frame a question to be explored – research & share
+- Frame a question to be explored – research and share

 - Decide upon action—change of practice

 - Start the process again – review for changes and try again

 Reflective educators often find it useful to have a ‘critical friend’ to support and challenge their thinking and practice throughout the learning journey.

 - Inspire, reminding you of the importance of your work and ongoing learning